caltechlibrary/dataset/README.md

 # dataset   [![DOI](https://data.caltech.edu/badge/79394591.svg)](https://data.caltech.edu/badge/latestdoi/79394591)

-_dataset_ is a small collection of command line tools for working with JSON documents stored as collections.
+_dataset_ is a small collection of command line tools for working with JSON (object) documents stored as collections.
 [This](docs/dataset/) include basic storage actions (e.g. CRUD operations, filtering and extraction) as well as [indexing](docs/dsindexer/), [searching](docs/dsfind/) and even [web hosting](docs/dsws/).
 A project goal of _dataset_ is to "play nice" with shell scripts and other